cincuranet/blog/about.md

 When not writing code I'm [speaking][3], teaching and [writing][1] about topics above.
 I speak at conferences, user groups, companies, ... and to whoever will listen.
 And write even for just a single reader.
 Because I like doing it.

 And finally I also run and do yoga.
 I like running long, so called ultra, distances.
 Preferably in the mountains.
 For yoga I'm practitioner of Ashtanga yoga, because I like the connection between physical and mental self.
+But lately, I've been neglecting these hobbies.

 I would love it if you would subscribe to [my blog's feed][4].
 I'm also on social media, mostly [Twitter][5].
 If you just want to email me, go ahead send your message to [jiri@cincura.net][6].